DavidHe1127/Mr.He_HandBook/frontend/react/README.md

 For more details - read [Controlled vs Uncontrolled form inputs](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/)

 ### async-setstate
-`setState` is async and will batch updates.
+Behaviour described below is outdated (React version prior to 16.0) `setState` is async and will batch updates.
 If you do something in the `setState` callback, then it will be triggered last.
 See flow below.

 **setState => render with new state => componentDidUpdate => setState callback**